 How Withdrawal Symptoms Contribute to Addiction

-Have you ever tried to stop using on your own?
-You were sick and tired of the vicious cycle of drug and alcohol abuse, so you stopped cold turkey.
-It probably didn’t take long for you to begin feeling anxious, sick and agitated.
+Have you ever tried to stop using drugs or alcohol on your own?
+You might have decided that you were ready to make a change and stopped cold turkey.
+It likely didn’t take long for you to begin feeling anxious, sick, or agitated.

-Those are just some withdrawal symptoms that can kick in hours after the last hit.
-If you’ve tried to quit using on your own, as the symptoms get more intense, you may give in to your cravings and use again, just to stop the pain.
+Those are just some withdrawal symptoms that can kick in hours after the last time you drink or use drugs.
+If you’ve tried to quit using on your own, as the symptoms get more intense, you may give in to your cravings and use again just to stop the pain.
 This is why it’s so hard for people to break the cycle of addiction.

 Typical Withdrawal Symptoms